Hey Parents, Here’s When You Can Save by Trading in Old Car Seats at Target

 - Convertible seats: Newborn to 6 years, or 65 pounds.

-Consumer Reports has good tips on when to trade in your car seat:
+Consumer Reports has a few good tips on when to trade in your car seat:

 - When your baby is a year old.